sage-code/maj/README.md

 ## Numerals

-For numerals, Maj is using Arabic symbols like all Romance languages:
+For numbers, Maj is using Arabic symbols associated with short words called: numerals:

 |`#`| Maj  | IPA   | Script|
 |---|:-----|:------|:------|